awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 ## Removing IAM Identity Permissions \(Console\)<a name="remove-policies-console"></a>

 You can use the AWS Management Console to remove permissions from an identity \(user, group, or role\)\.
-To do this, detach managed policies that control permissions, or remove a policy that served as a [permissions boundary](access_policies_boundaries.md)\.
+To do this, detach managed policies that control permissions, or remove a policy that serves as a [permissions boundary](access_policies_boundaries.md)\.
 You can also delete an inline policy\.<a name="detach-managed-policy-console"></a>

 **To detach a managed policy used as a permissions policy \(console\)**